Nikkei in worst weekly drop since 2008, strong yen unnerves

 Topix’s volume was outstanding, with 4.704 billion shares changing hands, the largest since last August.

-Japanese markets were closed for a public holiday on Thursday, when the dollar fell as low as 110.985 yen JPY=, its lowest level since October 2014 as fears of a global economic slowdown and concerns about stress in the banking system increased demand for safe haven assets.
+Japanese markets were closed for a public holiday on Thursday, when the dollar fell as low as 110.985 yen, its lowest level since October 2014 as fears of a global economic slowdown and concerns about stress in the banking system increased demand for safe haven assets.

 Traders said that investors feared Japanese exporters’ hopes of earnings growth will suffer if the yen strengthens further.